cesc1989/devise_rails_session_repro/README.md

-# Rails 7.1 Example App with Devise
+# Rails 7.1 Example App with Devise 4.9.3

-Devise has a bunch of [example applications](https://github.com/heartcombo/devise/wiki/Example-Applications) that provide examples of how Devise is used/installed.

-## Getting Started
+Repo to try to reproduce "remember me" checked in a Devise 4.9 session with Rails 7.1

-### Requirements
+## Requirements
-- Ruby 3.2.2
+- Ruby 3.1.0
 - Rails 7.1.1

 ### Install